Empower Blog

 This article was recently published in CommunityAmerica's "Let's Talk Money" section of the Kansas City Star.

 Going to college is a very exciting and pivotal time in a young adult’s life journey.
 They work hard in high school, going through all of the college preparatory steps of testing, touring, applying and finally, acceptance to the school of their dreams.
 Or is it acceptance to the school you can afford?
 Now you have to determine how much the college experience will cost.
-Let’s dive into the sticker price of secondary education, the actual cost to attend, alternatives to consider and resources available to you.
+Let’s dive into the sticker price of post-secondary education, the actual cost to attend, alternatives to consider and resources available to you.

 Why does college cost so dang much?
 And why does it vary from school to school?